siffiejoe/prg-lr4win/readme.txt

 there by default, and the `lib` directory also is in the `PATH`, so that DLLs can be found at runtime.

+If you have selected the experimental NuGet feature during installation of "LuaRocks 4 Windows", you can install some native packages from the NuGet repository.
+E.g.:

+    nuget install expat
+    luarocks-5.2 install luaexpat

+First you will need to install some additional rocks for the postprocessing of the NuGet packages -- calling `nuget` should tell you which ones.
+The postprocessing will copy include files from the installed packages to `...\nu\include` and DLLs to `...\nu\lib` where LuaRocks can find them.
+The installed packages are stored in `...\nu\packages` (in case you need additional files, e.g. import libraries or documentation).

 ###       ... learn about all those other LuaRocks commands?       ###

 You should read the documentation on the LuaRocks homepage (there is a